nodebox/vg.js/README.md

 g.js
 ====
-g.js is a javascript library for vector graphics.
+g.js is a JavaScript library for vector graphics.

 Credits
 =======